cypress-io/cypress/source/guides/guides/issuing-commands.md

 Each of the above commands require an existing subject.
 It wouldn't make sense to [`click`](https://on.cypress.io/api/click) onto nothing, nor would it make sense to [`type`](https://on.cypress.io/api/type) or query for [`children`](https://on.cypress.io/api/children) of nothing.

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "If child commands have specific rules which are not met, they will throw a very explicit error telling you why they can't be invoked at that time."
+If child commands have specific rules which are not met, they will throw a very explicit error telling you why they can't be invoked at that time.
-}
-[/block]
+{% endnote %}

 Looking at our previous example: